 Another major focus of Alexander’s work is peritoneal dissemination, or the spread of tumors within the abdominal cavity.
 To find ways to better manage this challenging clinical situation for patients with peritoneal mesothelioma and other abdominal cancers, Alexander has researched a variety of treatment combinations.

 His three-mode treatment approach for mesothelioma combines traditional intravenous chemotherapy, an additional high-dose chemotherapy treatment delivered directly to the abdominal cavity and cytoreductive surgery, which aims to systematically remove abdominal tumors.
-Alexander was surprised to find that some mesothelioma patients treated with this approach fared well long after receiving therapy.

 Alexander continues to research improved treatment options for patients with peritoneal mesothelioma and several gastrointestinal cancers.
-He has authored more than 250 journal articles on these topics and has been invited to host lectures across the United States and abroad.
+He has written more than 250 journal articles on these topics and has been invited to host lectures across the United States and abroad.

-H. Richard Alexander, M.D., doesn’t spend much time looking at the past to see what will work best for a patient with peritoneal mesothelioma.
+Alexander doesn’t spend much time looking at the past to see what will work best for a patient with peritoneal mesothelioma.
 He looks to the future to see what will work better.

 “The best approach to successfully treat mesothelioma is highly individualized, based on a patient’s circumstances,” he said.
 “No one formula or approach is necessarily best for all.”